vnylbscr/blogify/README.md

-Blogify is a Web App that you share blog posts.
-This project still developing by me using TypeScript and React.
+# Welcome to My Blogify App!

+*Hi!
+My name is Mert 💪 and I'm a software engineer from Istanbul, Turkey. *

+In this project, I've implemented a platform called with Blogify that you can share posts and stories with other people.
+I'm still developing this project.
+I've written backend and frontend for this app.

+**I used:**
+ 1. TypeScript
+ 2. React,
+ 3. Material UI
+ 4. Apollo GraphQL,
+ 5. Storybook
+ 6. Redux

+ in this project.
+I hope you will like it.

+  *For now, I haven't deploy yet I'm still working on it.*